vramana/react-flex-slick/README.md

 - arrows - Alternate way: Instead of arrows pass empty `<div>` to the Slider
 - appendArrows, appendDots - Not supported due the architecture of component
 - mobileFirst - Alternate way: Control the size of Slider just usign css on the parent class
-- leftArrow, rightArrow - Alternate way: Just put a ref on leftArrow and rightArrow
+- prevArrow, nextArrow - Alternate way: Just put a ref on prevArrow and nextArrow
 - infinite - works as expected
 - initialSlide - works as expected
 - rows - Alternate way: Pass pages of slides instead of slides.